ejplatform/django-boogie/docs/stack.rst

 * It serves at least parts of its content in the "traditional way" using templates or server-side rendered HTML.
 * It has a build pipeline for static assets, specially CSS and Javascript.
+* It uses celery to run asynchronous jobs.

 Solutions
 =========